-with \(m\) the number of basis functions in \(\eta\)-direction.
-In the following sections, the index $i$ will also be used to denote multivariate basis functions.
+where $u_A$ denote the degrees of freedom.
+Since B-spline bases are generally non-interpolatory, these coefficients cannot be interpreted as nodal values.
+The associated control points should therefore be understood as carriers of the discrete unknowns rather than as geometric entities.

 B-spline based discretizations offer several advantageous properties: the basis functions are non-negative, possess local convex support, and form a partition of unity.
-These features contribute to numerical stability, especially in higher-order discretizations.
-Most notably, B-splines enable up to $C^{p-1}$ continuity across element interfaces, in sharp contrast to the $C^0$ continuity of standard FEM spaces.
+Most notably, B-splines enable up to $C^{p-1}$ continuity across element interfaces, in contrast to the $C^0$ continuity of standard Lagrange bases.
 This increased smoothness leads to superior convergence rates and higher accuracy in the approximation of smooth solutions~\cite{cottrell2007refinement}.

-Nevertheless, the practical deployment of IGA is often limited by the complexity of constructing suitable boundary-fitted mappings.
-For topologically complex geometries, finding a representation that is both simple and suitable for analysis poses a fundamental conflict.
-To address this challenge, the IGA community has increasingly turned to immersed and unfitted methods, inspired by the concept of trimming or immersion commonly used in CAD.
-The core idea is to split the geometric domain into an active and a void part, enabling the use of an unfitted background mesh.
-These approaches decouple the discretization space from the geometry representation, allowing one to retain the favorable mathematical properties of B-spline bases while avoiding the overhead of constructing boundary-fitted parametrizations.
+The practical deployment of IGA is often limited by the complexity of constructing boundary-fitted mappings.
+Immersed and unfitted approaches address this limitation by decoupling the discretization space from the geometric representation and employing an unfitted background mesh to define the active computational domain.
+Such approaches provide the methodological foundation for the SBM considered in this work.}